ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The goals of this document are:

   Interoperability:
-  : Standardization of the names and semantics of rate-limit headers
+  : Standardize the names and semantics of rate-limit headers
     to ease their enforcement and adoption;

   Resiliency: